What is it?

 - Click on the green View/grade all submissions link.

-- A list of all assignments submitted will be displayed in tabular format, an example of which is shown below.
+- A list of all assignments submitted will be displayed in tabular format, an example of one submission is shown below.

 - The date and time displayed beside the file above remains the timestamp of when the student submitted their assignment file to Moodle - rather than when the report from Urkund was received.

-- To view the detailed Urkund Report, click on the Similarity link next to the link to the file upload (see above).
-This will launch a new web browser window, taking you to the Urkund website and the relevant report.
+- To view the detailed Ouriginal Report, click on the Similarity link next to the link to the file upload (see above).
+This will launch a new web browser window, taking you to the Ouriginal website and the relevant report.

 The analysis report should be used to help inform that decision, and where appropriate, be used as evidence in any claim taken forward.
 Academic staff should refer to the relevant Faculty/School and University policies for information relating to suspected academic offences.The Analysis Overview provides a report summary (as shown below):